HarryHaller245/volumio-plugins-sources/motorized_fader_control/documentation.md

 ### Adding a New Fader Behavior
 1. Update the `FADER_BEHAVIOR` configuration in `config.json` to define the new behavior.
-2. Modify the `processFaderMoveQueue` function in `index.js` to handle the new behavior.
+2. Modify the `setupServices` function in `index.js` to assign the Service used for the new behavior.
-3. Add any necessary logic to the `FaderController` or `services` directory.
+3. Add any necessary logic to the `services` directory.
+Such as a new Service for example `PlaylistService`
+4. Update `UIConfig.json` and `strings_en.json`

 ### Supporting Additional MIDI Messages
-1. Extend the `MIDIHandler` class in `lib/FaderControllerV2.js` to parse the new message type.
+1. Extend the `MIDIHandler` modules in `lib/faderController/` to parse the new message type.
-2. Update the `process` method in `MIDIQueue` to handle the new message.
+2. Update the `process` method in `lib/midi/MIDIQueue` to handle the new message.

+### Adding a New Service
+1. Create a new service class in the `lib/services/` directory by extending the `BaseService` class.
+2. Implement the required methods, such as `handlePlay`, `handlePause`, and `updatePosition`.
+3. Register the new service in the `setupServices` method in `index.js`.

 ---